 French Toast Casserole

 French Toast Casserole is perfect for a weekend breakfast, holiday or brunch!
-It’s great for feeding a crowd and can be prepped ahead of time for an overnight baked French toast casserole.
+It’s great for feeding a crowd and can be prepped ahead of time for an overnight sweet casserole.
 It’s made by soaking pieces of bread in a sweet custard mixture, then adding a topping of cinnamon sugar streusel and baking it to golden brown perfection.
-This easy French toast bake will make any morning instantly special!
+This easy recipe will make any morning instantly special!

 Get ready to pin this post because I promise you are going to want to make my overnight baked French toast casserole on a very regular basis!

 I love breakfast food, and there is nothing better than a piece of sweet, delicious French toast when you wake up in the morning.
-French toast has always been a special weekend treat in our house because it does take some time to get everything ready and cook all the bread, but this overnight version allows you to make everything ahead of time, and have an amazing French toast breakfast fresh out of the oven whenever you like!
+It has always been a special weekend treat in our house because it does take some time to get everything ready and cook all the bread, but this overnight version allows you to make everything ahead of time, and have an amazing breakfast fresh out of the oven whenever you like!

 French toast casserole requires just a handful of simple ingredients.
 Here’s what you’ll need:

 - Eggs.
-Four large eggs is the perfect amount to make this casserole that will serve six people.
+Four large eggs is the perfect amount to make this dish that will serve six people.

 - Milk.
-Whole milk will give you the best results, but I’ve also successfully made this French toast casserole with almond milk.
+Whole milk will give you the best results, but I’ve also successfully made this with almond milk.

 - Brown sugar.
 Love the caramelized flavor that brown sugar gives this bake.